Sampling to Distill: Knowledge Transfer from Open-World Data: Methodology

-\textbf{(c) Class density score.} To better help the student learn various classes, we calculate the class density to better meet the sampled data's balance.
+\textbf{(c) Class Density Score.} To help the student learn various classes effectively, we calculate the class density for the class balance of the sampled data.
 As shown in Stage 1 of Figure~\ref{fig2}, we increase the sampling range for classes with sparse data (the blue part) while we reduce the sampling range for classes with redundant data (the orange part).
-Based on this, we firstly separate the above intra-class outliers $\tilde{o}_{i}$ of all data by their classes.
-The outliers mean value of each class can be calculated as: $u_{c} = \frac{1}{n_{c} } \sum \, _{p_{i} \in c}\tilde{o}_{i}$, where $n_{c}$ is the number of the data predicted as $c$-th class.
-Therefore, the Dcluster parameter $D_{c}$ can be calculated as: $D_{c} \! = \! \frac{\sqrt{u_{c}} }{\log_{e}{(n_{c}+C)}}$.
-Each data's density value equals the density value of its class as: $d_{i} \!= \!
-D_{c}({p_{i} \in c})$.
-After selecting the maximum value for normalization, the density score of each data can be calculated as: $sd_{i} \!=\! \frac{d_{i}}{\left |\max\left \{ d \right \} \right |}$.
+Based on this, we first separate the above intra-class outliers $\tilde{o}_{i}$ of all data by their predicted classes.
+The outliers mean value of each class can be calculated as $u_{c} = \frac{1}{n_{c} } \sum \, _{p_{i} \in c}\tilde{o}_{i}$, where $n_{c}$ is the number of the data predicted as $c$-th class.
+Therefore, the Dcluster parameter $D_{c}$ can be calculated as: $D_{c} = \frac{\sqrt{u_{c}} }{\log_{e}{(n_{c}+C)}}$, which reflects the data density predicted to be $c$-th class.
+The introduction of a constant $C$ (the number of classes) helps the numerical stability when the available unlabeled data is small while having little effect on the results when the amount of data is sufficient (under normal conditions).
+After selecting the maximum value $\max\!\left \{ D \right \}$ for normalization, the density score of each data can be calculated according to the predicted class as $sd_{i} = \frac{D_{c}}{\left |\max\left \{ D \right \} \right |}, \text{when} \;\; {\arg\max(p_{i}) = c} $.

-Finally, we define the total score with $S_{total}$, which is calculated as: $S_{total} \! = \! sc_{i} \!- \! so_{i} \!+ \! sd_{i}$.
-According to the total score, the data closer to the distribution of the original data domain are sampled, which can help the student learn better.
+Finally, we calculate the total score as $S_{total} \! = \! sc_{i} \!- \! so_{i} \!+ \! sd_{i}$.
+Based on this, the data closer to the distribution of the original data domain are sampled, which can help the student learn better.
 The quantitative analysis is shown in Table \ref{tab6}.